070 82 000 24 info@advocatengroep.nl

 Integrity at DAG!

-This blog aims to give you a few examples of the integrity measures DAG had built in its daily work method.
+This blog aims to give you a few examples of the integrity measures DAG has built in its daily work method.

 The Act on Advocates prescribes a binding code of conduct for all lawyers operating in The Netherlands.
 Amongst the many rules, a few are worth mentioning here:

 A famous saying in Dutch is “two know more than one”.
 That is why DAG works in small teams, to make sure your interests are optimally represented.
-This means most steps in handling your legal issue by your lawyer, whether it may be a strategic outline or a letter going to the opponent, is reviewed by a colleague.
 It is a safeguard to maintain our high standards of quality of service.

 The Act of Advocates laid down five core values in article 10a: